Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 What is an Ad Tag?

 An ad tag (aka creative tag or placement tag) is a chunk of code inserted within the webpage that sends a request to the ad server to show an ad in a given place.
-It may be either an HTML or Javascript code snippet combined with a URL from which the browser will request an ad.
+Ad tags meaning implies it may be either an HTML or Javascript code snippet combined with a URL from which the browser will request an ad.

 Each ad tag defines exactly how the ad should be served on this particular website — it contains data about the creative ad format, size, category, and other requirements.
 The snippet can also be put into the header or iFrame wrapper to isolate it from the primary website script.